5 Relative Abundance

 library(terra)

-# set random number seed to insure fully repeatable results
+# set random number seed for reproducibility

 set.seed(1)

-# habitat variables: landcover and elevation
+# environmental variables: landcover and elevation

-checklists <- read_csv("data/checklists-zf_woothr_june_us-ga.csv") %>%
+checklists <- read_csv("data/checklists-zf_woothr_jun_us-ga.csv") |>

-inner_join(habitat, by = "checklist_id")
+inner_join(env_vars, by = "checklist_id")

 # prediction grid

-pred_grid <- read_csv("data/environmental-variables_prediction-grid.csv")
+pred_grid <- read_csv("data/environmental-variables_prediction-grid_us-ga.csv")

-r <- rast("data/prediction-grid.tif") %>%
+r <- rast("data/prediction-grid_us-ga.tif")

 crs <- st_crs(r)